 Midtown continues to evolve, and to keep pace with each development cycle and remain committed to our vision, so too must our planning tools.
 Midtown Alliance continues to update the community-designed master plan, Blueprint Midtown, a living document that guides Midtown’s growth.
-After extensive change over the last 15 years, it is time to recalibrate the plan and reenergize the community around a long-range vision for Midtown’s build-out as the Southeast’s premier urban district.
+After extensive change over the last 15 years, the Blueprint was again updated for the third time in 2016 and 2017.
+This two year process engaged the community to recalibrate and refine a long-range plan that positions Midtown as the Southeast’s premier urban district.

-Our vision remains consistent – a livable, walkable district in the heart of Atlanta; a place where people, business and culture converge to create a live-work-play community with a distinct personality and a premium quality of life.
+The overall vision for Midtown remains consistent – a livable, walkable district in the heart of Atlanta; a place where people, business and culture converge to create a live-work-play community with a distinct personality and a premium quality of life.
 In this version of Blueprint Midtown, there is an even greater emphasis on quality environments that are accessible, diverse, experiential, and sustainable.

 Blueprint Midtown was a nationally regarded community planning process spearheaded by Midtown Alliance beginning in 1997.
 What sets Blueprint Midtown apart from so many planning processes is the fact that it got implemented.
 Big time.
 The Blueprint stimulated dramatic changes to Midtown by providing a framework and catalyst for new housing, desirable office space, transportation improvements, public safety initiatives, environmental clean-up, and a pedestrian-friendly streetscape program.